 The picture above is of the handwritten recipe that my grandma gave me when I got married.
-My Grandma: bread bakin’, cow callin’ and wood stokin’ pioneer woman.
-I had a fierce love for her and while she wasn’t the typical archetype, she walked a path that my bare feet delighted in.
+My Grandma: bread bakin’, cow callin’, and wood stokin’ pioneer woman.
+I had a fierce love for her and while she wasn’t anyone’s typical idea of a granny, she walked a path that my bare feet delighted in.

-While my happy feet were following grandma, my heart wasn’t choosing, discerning the path.
+While my happy feet were following grandma, my heart wasn’t choosing the path.
+I was just following in her steps.
 It wasn’t until I was in my 50s that I realized I must decide for myself how to live… even whether to live.
 I was lost and when I looked up… I was at that jumping-off place of page 152 in the Big Book.

 It took me decades to recognize that I had been on the wrong path.
 I share Grandma’s strength of convictions, her fierce determination and her love of the outdoors, but not her ways.
-What worked for her is not ever what could work for me.
+What worked in her homesteading farmwife lifestyle is not ever what could work for me.
 I’ve had to grab my AA tools, along with my hatchet and matches and find my own ways.

-Today I have fascinating and wise friends that share my experience, my hope and my quest.
+Today I have fascinating and wise friends that share my experience, my hope, and my quest.
 With those wild and restless people, I walk the path of recovery, finding a sane way of living.
-We’re on the oft-mentioned road to a ‘happy destiny’ as found in the passage on page 164 of the Big Book.
+We’re on the oft-mentioned road to a ‘happy destiny’ as found on page 164 of the Big Book.

 One of the most important decisions we make in recovery is choosing our sponsor, or someone to lead us in the ways of the program.
 Once in the fellowship of AA, I looked at the people around the tables, hoping for a trusted friend, someone that I could follow — a sponsor.
 Unfortunately, I had no idea of the first principle regarding a sponsor.